-I hereby certify that all information provided in this application and any attachments are true and correct.
-Additionally, the vehicle manufacturer agrees to the telematics requirement as stated in Section C(1)(j) of the HVIP Implementation Manual.
-Submission of false information on this form is punishable under penalty of perjury under the laws of the State of California.
+I certify under penalty of perjury that all information provided in this application and any attachments are true and correct.
+Additionally, the vehicle manufacturer agrees to the telematics requirement as stated in Section C(1)(k) of the HVIP Implementation Manual.